-One of the easiest is to fill an empty milk jug with water and use it as weight.
+One of the easiest is to fill an empty milk jug with water (or sand, dirt, or rocks) and use it as weight.
 This works great for squats, lunges, or overhead tricep extension.

 Is it a lot of weight?
 For some, maybe not.
-At a little more than 8 pounds, it’s more than enough though to help keep your muscles moving some weight.
+At a little more than 8 pounds (for water), it’s more than enough though to help keep your muscles moving some weight.

 If you want to find more weighted material to use, check your home for a small, sturdy box.
 Or a small to medium plastic storage bin.
 Then, fill it with books, paper, and other weighted material.

 Corny, cheap, and ridiculous?
-Haha, yes! 😀 But it works.
+Yes! 😀 But it works.